 The role of the regulators in weakening antitrust enforcement is more ambiguous.
 The regulators have significant authority to make antitrust policy through guidelines and enforcement priorities.
 The most prominent and important set of guidelines have been the merger guidelines, which were first issued in 1968, and were updated in 1982, 1992, and 2010.
-The 1968 guidelines, following Supreme Court precedent of the time, imposed strict standards on mergers, prohibiting an acquisition by a firm with at least 15 percent of the market of a firm with at least 1 percent of the market where the 4-firm concentration was at least 75%.
+The 1968 guidelines, following contemporaneous Supreme Court precedent, imposed strict standards on mergers, prohibiting an acquisition by a firm with at least 15 percent of the market of a firm with at least 1 percent of the market where the 4-firm concentration was at least 75%.
 The 1982 guidelines, issued during the Reagan administration, weakened the standards but also introduced a higher level of economic sophistication.
-The 1992 and 2010, issued under Democratic administrations, somewhat liberalized the agencies’ approach.
-In general, agencies significantly impacted policy: Carl Shapiro, writing in 2010, observed that “One cannot marvel at how far merger enforcement has moved over the past forty years, with no change in the substantive provisions of the Clayton Act and very little new guidance on horizontal mergers from the Supreme Court.”
-His comment emphasizes the great power of the regulators to determine antitrust policy.
-Yet, as Figure (d) above shows (based on DOJ data), merger cases adjusted for the size of the economy dropped have dropped significantly since the 1970s.
-The impact has been ever more significant on enforcement priorities.
-As Figures 1(a) to 1(c) above show, Section 2 and other monopolization cases have significantly declined since the 1970s—and for the most recent decades all but disappeared, making space for criminal prosecution.
-There is little denying that civil, anti-monopoly is significantly down, and this has been in no small part because of choices by those running the FTC and the DOJ.
+The 1992 and 2010 regulations, issued under Democratic administrations, somewhat liberalized the agencies’ approach.
+In general, agencies significantly impacted antitrust policy: Carl Shapiro, writing in 2010, observed that “[o]ne cannot marvel at how far merger enforcement has moved over the past forty years, with no change in the substantive provisions of the Clayton Act and very little new guidance on horizontal mergers from the Supreme Court.”
+His comment emphasizes the great power of regulators to determine antitrust policy.
+Yet, as Figure (d) above shows (based on DOJ data), merger cases adjusted for the size of the economy have dropped significantly since the 1970s.
+The regulator’s impact has been increasingly significant on enforcement priorities.
+As Figures 1(a) to 1(c) above show, Section 2 and other monopolization cases have significantly declined since the 1970s—and in the most recent decades have all but disappeared, making space for criminal prosecution.
+There is no denying that civil, anti-monopoly enforcement is significantly down, due in no small part to choices made by those running the FTC and the DOJ.

 The goal of this article, however, is not to describe these changes, already discussed by many commentators, but to understand the political economy behind these processes.
 Part III.B below introduces some new data and evidence that help us appreciate some of the drivers of these technocratic changes.

 Part III.B.2.
 Changes taking place at the FTC/ DOJ concomitantly to the weakening process

-The decline in enforcement of antitrust laws by actions of the FTC and DOJ took place at the same time as important changes taking place within these agencies.
+The decline in enforcement of antitrust laws because of diminished FTC and DOJ activity occurred concurrently with important changes taking place within these agencies.

 We start with a look at leadership.
-The FTC and the Antitrust Division have different structures: while the DOJ is led by a single Assistant Attorney General for Antitrust that serves under discretion of the Attorney General (and hence the president), the FTC is headed by five Commissioners appointed for seven-year terms, with a bipartisan requirement.
-Both the DOJ AAG and the FTC commissioners are appointed by the U.S. President and confirmed by the Senate.
+The FTC and the Antitrust Division of the DOJ have different structures: while the DOJ is led by a single Assistant Attorney General for Antitrust that serves under the discretion of the Attorney General (and hence the president), the FTC is headed by five Commissioners appointed for seven-year terms, with a bipartisan requirement.
+Both the DOJ AAG and the FTC commissioners are appointed by the President and confirmed by the Senate.

 To understand who these people are and what their incentives might be, we collected and hand-coded information on all FTC commissioners and DOJ AGs since the creation of the FTC in 1915 until today, including their term in office, their education, their position before appointment, and their immediate employment in the 3-years after leaving the agency.